 Sprains and strains are some of the most common types of injuries in any sport.
 They involve the stretching or tearing of tissue.
 Sprains occur to ligaments (which connect bone to bone), while strains involve muscles or tendons (which connect muscle to bone).

-How are Sprains & Strains Classified?
+How Are Sprains and Strains Classified?

 Sprains and strains are placed into three categories according to severity.
 They are classified as follows:

 Grade I (Mild): Tissue is stretched.

 - Mild loss of range of motion (ability to move in various directions) and strength (0 – 25%)

 - No decrease in stability